 Using Callet, Syrah and Cabernet grapes, Trispol is a full-bodied wine that lingers on the palette, with notes of spicy red fruits, vanilla and cocoa.

-To eat, we were introduced to Coca Mallorquina, a kind of hard Spanish pizza bread which can be topped with a variety of things before being baked in the oven.
+To accompany the wine, we were introduced to Coca Mallorquina, a kind of hard Spanish flatbread which can be topped with a variety of things before being baked in the oven.

-We were able to try four different varieties – spinach and codfish, a typical ‘coca de trempó’ with chopped onions, red bell peppers and tomatoes, fig and caramelised onion, and roasted yellow and red bell peppers with pork.
+We tried four different varieties – spinach and codfish, a typical ‘coca de trempó’ which is a salad made with chopped onions, red bell peppers and tomatoes, fig and caramelised onion, and roasted yellow and red bell peppers with pork.

-We also tried some cocarrois, little half-moon shaped pastries stuffed with vegetables and seasoned with pine kernals and paprika.
+We also tried some cocarrois, little half-moon shaped pastries stuffed with vegetables (cabbage, cauliflower, and spinach are most popular), and seasoned with pine kernels and paprika.

 Next on our foray into Mallorcan food was something very unique – a cremadillo de bacalao.

-The cremadillo de bacalao, a sweet and flaky pastry with caramelised sugar with salted cod and red pepper inside did not do it for me.
+The cremadillo de bacalao, a sweet and flaky pastry with caramelised sugar and stuffed with salted codfish and red pepper did not do it for me.